DeepankDixit/chat-with-mysql/README.md

     )
 ```

-- first runnable: We passed in the sql_chain that returns the sql query
+- first runnable: We passed in the sql_chain that returns the SQL query
-- This runnable is going to return some vars as an output. i.e. in variable vars.
+- This runnable is going to return some vars as an output. i.e., in variable vars.
-- We can use those vars in other lambda methods : schema and response
+- We can use those vars in other lambda methods: schema and response
-- For example: we can tweak the chain to print these returned variables in vars:
+- For example, we can tweak the chain to print these returned variables in vars:

 ```
 chain = (